Committee

 I was invited to join the committee in 2017 and became Chairman of the Club in 2019.
 My aim for the club has always been to make it a friendly, social club that is accessible to as many people as possible, of all abilities.

-Sean Bingham - Secretary
+Philippe cassabois - Secretary

-Lynn Millard - Vice Chair/Women's Representative
+Lynn Millard - Vice Chair/rider Representative

 I started cycling with the club seven years ago, regularly cycling 12 miles on my Hybrid Bike, but soon began to increase my distance cycling with other members.
 Upgraded my bike to a road bike and with the encouragement of my fellow members my mileage increased and have recently managed a 158 mile ride to the seaside and back in one day!
 All due to the support, coaching and most importantly the friendships I have gained through VBCC.